How to Backup Data Before Flashing a Custom ROM

 1. Backup via Google One

 Since most Android devices are linked with Google, the easiest and most reliable way to back up your important data is by using Google One.
-This cloud service saves your data to your Google account.
+This cloud service saves your data directly to your Google account.
 When you set up a new device, or after installing a new ROM, you’ll be able to restore your backed-up content easily.

 Google One allows you to back up your phone’s data to the cloud